isomerpages/singapore-customs-cms/_import-certificate-and-delivery-verification/Import Certificate and Delivery Verification/import-certificate.md

 -   Technical specifications of the goods to be imported (for example, operating instructions, manuals, brochures, data sheets, catalogues)
 -   Other relevant supporting documents

+## Submission of and Payment for an IC Application

+Please submit your completed application and supporting documents the online application form found on the NTP website.

+If the documents are in order, we will deduct the processing fee via IBG.

+A S$10 processing fee is payable for each IC application.

+Please note that each application will typically be processed within 2 working days upon receipt of the completed application with all relevant supporting documents, and payment of processing fee.

 ## Approval of IC

-Once the application is approved, we will upload the endorsed copy of the ICDV via NTP.
+Once the application is approved, we will send you the endorsed copy of the ICDV via email.
 You should keep a copy for your own records and forward one copy to your exporter in the exporting country.

 An approved ICDV is valid for  **one year**.
 Goods under the IC should be imported into Singapore within that period.